 To be eligible, an applicant must be a high school senior who meets the following criteria:

-- Has SAT or ACT scores in the upper range.
+- Their SAT or ACT scores are in the upper range.

 Awards and Prizes